RxnWeaver/RxnWeaver/doc/design/molecule-normal-form.md

 starting with that having lowest normalised ID (or, equivalently, the the highest priority).
 The other atoms are, of course, in the order in which they form the ring.

+## Ring Systems

+A ring system represents a set of physically fused rings.
+The fusion can have exactly one atom as the common atom of the involved rings (spiro), one bond in common between any given pair of rings (normal), or more than one bond in common between at least two rings (involves bridges).

+Unlike a ring, a ring system is not frozen, and can change during the course of the life of a molecule.